golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 ```

-`start_args` is expected to be a tuple, but there are no more assumptions - they are just passed here from the code that starts the service [TODO - link the appropriate further section].
+`start_args` is expected to be a tuple, but there are no more assumptions - they are just passed here from the [code that starts the service](#create a new erigon).
 The Erigon runtime expects at most one argument and it is expected to be a `json`, so we send the serialized first argument (or start without any arguments if `start_args` are empty).
 This could be also a good place to perform a requestor-side validation, we validate `start_arg` only in the runtime.